frank-ang/aws-script-bag/s3/README.md

 ## Example S3 signed URL upload / download.

+Example:

-Example to: 1.
-Generate an S3 Signed URL for PUT, 2.
-PUT a file, 3.
-Generate an S3 Signed URL for GET, 4.
-Download the file, 5. compare the uploaded and downloaded files.
+> 1. Generate an S3 Signed URL for PUT,
+> 2. PUT a file,
+> 3. Generate an S3 Signed URL for GET,
+> 4. GET the file,
+> 5. Compare the uploaded and downloaded files, should be identical.

 To run: